-When 5 pm rolls around, I usually have one kiddo wanting me to read/paint/build with her and another one so mad with hunger that she's either standing on my feet trying to get my attention or attempting to climb into her highchair.
+When 5 pm rolls around, the toddler witching hour strikes.
+I usually have one kiddo wanting me to read/paint/build with her and another one so mad with hunger that she's either standing on my feet trying to get my attention or attempting to climb into her highchair.
 And while I do my best to pay attention to both of their needs, the reality is that someone has to make dinner!
 Thankfully, this recipe for Un-Stuffed Peppers is perfect for nights like these.

 We're having a good pepper year in our garden and have been looking for ways to serve them up that the girls will enjoy.
 I had the idea of Stuffed Peppers in my head, but immediately said "no way" to a cooking method that involved both cooking the filling and then baking the whole dish for upwards of 45 minutes.
 Stuffed Peppers are totally delicious, but I just do not regularly have that kind of time!